-A wealth of studies evidences the effectiveness of a personalised approach to employability services and the term frequently litters policy documents.
+A wealth of studies evidences the effectiveness of a personalised approach to employability services.
+The term frequently litters policy documents.
 Yet, seemingly, current public systems are not capable of delivering it.

 Reform is needed to adequately respond to the unemployment crisis facing the UK.
 Technology designed to deliver, track and measure personalised employability outcomes, while leaving work coaches with the autonomy to establish the best path into work for their clients, can enable effective services to be delivered at scale and with speed.

 Here we explore how, where and why the right technology can enhance a personalised approach to employability.

 Between 2002-2006, job centres and benefits offices were combined into Jobcentre Plus (JCP) offices.
 These were intended to provide an employment-first gateway to the benefits system.
 Integrating employability and benefits services has been pinpointed as a cause of benefit cycling.
 Claimants move through cycles of low-paid work and unemployment.
 This was exacerbated in 2011 when JCPs started to measure staff performance by the number of people moving off benefits rather than the number moving into sustained employment.